roadsidemultimedia/Docs/tutorials/using-sections.md

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/columnizer.png)

-When you first add Columnizer to your template, you will need the following default content.
-This information is here for demonstration purposes and can be replaced by simply adding widgets to a sidebar that has been assigned to Columnizer.
+When you first add Columnizer to your template, you will see the following default content.
+This information is provided for demonstration purposes and can be replaced by simply adding widgets to a sidebar that has been assigned to Columnizer.

 ## Comments ##